cdeiac/antlr-deep-error-recovery/README.md

 Next, make sure that you place the original data file in the following directory: <code>src/main/resources/data</code>

+### Running the whole Pipeline at once
+Execute the <code>./run_benchmark.sh</code> script if you want to run the steps documented below at once.
+This script additionally zips and removes the data directories that we want to persist.
+Moreover, the script accepts multiple noise levels (in addition to the data file location which is the first parameter) to be executed in series.
+An example usage: <code>./run_benchmark src/main/resources/data/jhetas_clean.json 0.1 0.2 0.4 0.8 1.6 3.2 6.4 12.8</code>.
+This command repeats the whole pipeline with noise levels 0.1, 0.2, ..., 12.8.

+If you want to execute pipeline tasks manually, proceed with the following instructions.

 ### Noise Generation
-Now you can run the noisy data generation by executing the <code>generate_data.sh</code> script with the path of the original data and the noise percentage.
+To run the noisy data generation you may execute the <code>generate_data.sh</code> script with the path of the original data and the noise percentage.
 Here is an example call: <code>./generate_data.sh src/main/resources/data/jhetas_clean.json 0.1</code>

 The script returns the target directory where the noisy file is generated like so: <code>00_1</code>, which indicates the sub-directory for the given noise level.
 This sub-directory is needed for the next step, such that the next script knows where the noisy data was generated.